dorkodu/sage/sage.md

 -   `typekind` **:** must return a value of `@TypeKind` enum that represents the type kind of value returned by this attribute.
 -   `isDeprecated` **:** returns **true** if this attribute should no longer be used, otherwise **false**.
 -   `deprecationReason` **:** optionally provides a reason why this attribute is deprecated.
+-   All other attributes must return **null**.

 ### The `@Act` Type

-The `@Act` type represents each attribute in a specific Entity type.
+The `@Act` type represents an act in a specific Entity type.

 #### Attributes

 -   `name` **:** must return a *String*
 -   `description` **:** may return a *String* or **null**
--   `type` **:** must return a value of  `@Type` enum that represents the type of value returned by this attribute.
--   `typekind` **:** must return a value of `@TypeKind` enum that represents the type kind of value returned by this attribute.
 -   `isDeprecated` **:** returns **true** if this attribute should no longer be used, otherwise **false**.
 -   `deprecationReason` **:** optionally provides a reason why this attribute is deprecated.
+-   All other attributes must return **null**.

 ### Type Kinds

 There are several different kinds of type.
-In each kind, different fields are actually valid.
 These kinds are listed in the `@TypeKind` enumeration.

 #### Scalar

-Represents scalar types such as **Int, String, and Boolean**.
+Represents scalar types such as **Int, String, Float and Boolean**.
 Scalars cannot have any fields or items.

 A Sage type designer should describe the data format and scalar coercion rules in the description field of any scalar.